-Prerequisites: Completion of Advanced Earth Systems Science 1 and/or Advanced Biology 1; completion of Earth Systems Science 1 and Biology.
-Completion of or concurrent enrollment in Algebra 2 or higher.
+Prerequisites: Completion of Earth Systems Science 1 or Advanced Earth Systems Science 1, and completion of Biology 1, or concurrent enrollment in Advanced Biology 1.
+Concurrent enrollment in CP Algebra 2 or higher, or completion of Algebra 2.

 This course is designed for students with a strong aptitude for mathematics who plan on pursuing a career in math, engineering or the sciences.
 Experimental and theoretical aspects of chemistry are explored.
 Topics will include - measurement, matter, atomic theory, nuclear chemistry, bonding, nomenclature, moles, reactions, stoichiometry, solutions, gas laws, rates & equilibria and acids/bases.
 Evaluation is based on tests, guizzes and laboratory reports.